Introduction of Polymorphism in C++

 Static/Compile-time/Early Binding Polymorphism

-• When the same operator (in operator overloading) and function (in function overloading) work differently on different arguments producing different results.
+• When the same operator (in operator overloading) and function (in function overloading) work differently on different arguments, producing different results.

-invoking by matching arguments, in both datatype and number of arguments.
-This information is known to the compiler in advance/at the compile time and, therefore, the compiler is able to select the appropriate function for a particular call at the compile time itself.
-This is called early binding/static binding/static linking/compile time polymorphism.
+• In function overloading, the overloaded member functions are selected for invoking by matching arguments, in both data type and number of arguments.
+This information is known to the compiler in advance/at compile time, and, therefore, the compiler can select the appropriate function for a particular call at compile time itself.
+This is called early binding/static binding/static linking/compile-time polymorphism.

-Run-time/Dynamic Binding polymorphism.
+Run-time/Dynamic/Late Binding polymorphism.

-• When the selection of the appropriate function in a program occurs dynamically at run time, it is called as dynamic binding.
+• When the selection of the appropriate function in a program occurs dynamically at run time, it is called dynamic binding.

 Benefits/Advantages of Polymorphism

-• The main advantage of polymorphism is the creation of reusable code by the programmer – classes once written, tested, and implemented can be easily reused at other required places without caring about what’s written in the case.
+• Code Reusability: The main advantage of polymorphism is the creation of reusable code by the programmer – classes once written, tested, and implemented can be easily reused at other required places without caring about what’s written in the case.

-• By using polymorphic variables memory is defined once, i.e. a single variable can be used to store multiple data types (integers, strings, etc.) rather than declaring a different variable again and again for each data format to be used.
+• By using polymorphic variables, memory is defined once, i.e., a single variable can be used to store multiple data types (integers, strings, etc.) rather than declaring a different variable again and again for each data format to be used.

 • It provides easier maintenance of applications.